home-assistant/home-assistant.io/source/lovelace/dashboards-and-views.markdown

   type: string
 resources:
   required: false
   description: "List of resources that should be loaded when you use Lovelace.
-Only use this when mode is `yaml`."
+Only use this when mode is `yaml`.
+If you change anything here, click the three dots menu (top-right) and click on `Reload resources` for Lovelace to pick up changes without restarting Home Assistant.
+You can also call `lovelace.reload_resources` service directly."
   type: list
   keys:
     url: